ivanova2005/personal-project-isp2020/README.md

 # Hospitals Alternative for the Overflow of Patients with Shipping Containers

-### Aim
+## Goal

-To give to the hospitals an alternative to them has the opportunity of expanding their areas with these shipping containers using them like an ICU (intensive care units) giving them the ability to treat more patients in the best conditions.
+To give to the hospitals a fast alternative to them has the opportunity of expanding their areas with these shipping containers using them like an ICU (intensive care units) giving them the ability to treat more patients in the best conditions.

-### Operation
+## Operation

 These containers are going to have all the equipment that the hospitals need in an ICU (intensive care unit).
 This equipment is different in each design, in the page we have three different designs each with different materials and different use cases, the first prototype is Alpha, this model has all the materials that the patient needs, this is a more private environment since it’s just one bed and here the patient could have visits.
 The second prototype is Blue this can include from one to two beds, the goal is to attend to more patients, and being able to help them giving them the best condition, Prototype Red is a more complex environment where it's going to be ready for surgeries.

-## Alpha
+### Alpha
 <iframe width="560" height="315" src="https://www.youtube.com/embed/f8dLtenMnN0?autoplay=1&controls=0&loop=1&modestbranding=1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Blue
+### Blue
 <iframe width="560" height="315" src="https://www.youtube.com/embed/NZ_nO0IjsAg?autoplay=1&controls=0&loop=1&modestbranding=1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Red
+### Red
 <iframe width="560" height="315" src="https://www.youtube.com/embed/8CP9VslhCo8?autoplay=1&controls=0&loop=1&modestbranding=1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Equipment